adamcw/wordle-trie-packing/README.md

 ## Lesson 9: Tries Revisited and Terminated.

-Another programmer, [Tab Atkins Jr.](https://gist.github.com/tabatkins) also took a look at this problem and [used tries](https://gist.github.com/tabatkins/c4b4e3c20d1b2663670d07b73f2623e8) to compress the Wordle dictionary.
+Another programmer, [Tab Atkins Jr.](https://gist.github.com/tabatkins) also took a look at this problem and also decided to [use tries](https://gist.github.com/tabatkins/c4b4e3c20d1b2663670d07b73f2623e8) to compress the Wordle dictionary.